curi/websites/essays/2019-12-10-kirzner-review.md

 This does not *exclude* services in general from economics as Kirzner claims.
 It simply *gives services a secondary and less prominent role*.
 And it excludes *some* services, such as personal conversations.

 Reisman *includes* services like construction, banking, insurance, transportation, mining, farming, and manufacturing.
-He further *includes* cleaning and repair of goods and selling goods in retail stores.
+He further *includes* cleaning and repair of goods, and selling goods in retail stores.
 He also *includes* services less connected with business such as haircuts, vacation flights, and personal telephone use.
 (All those examples are from the book.)

 ### Micro and Macro Confusion